 While geocoding helps you find latitude and longitude coordinates for an address if you already have a geocode, you may need to transform it back into a human-readable address.
 After all, geocoding shouldn’t be a one-way street.

 This is a process called reverse geocoding and is worth learning more about.
 This is useful in cases where you need to identify the address of the point on a map.
 Such as the building address, home address, or landmark.
 Integrating your software with a reverse geocoding API gives you the flexibility to reverse geocode exactly the way you need.

 Geocoding with the Google GeocoderSometimes services like Google will geocode locations that don't exist.

 Places like Google and Bing usually do parcel or rooftop-level accuracy on their geocodes.
 Map services do this, so they can give you GPS directions to a location.
 It's helpful when you want to know how to drive to where you're going.

-What they don't do is check for the validity of an complete address, like we do.
-That means if conditions aren't perfect (you entered the address incorrectly, the area isn't well mapped, etc.), Google may actually be dropping the pin on the map when it should be telling you it couldn't find what you were looking for.
+What Google doesn't do is check for the validity of a complete address, as Smarty does.
+That means if conditions aren't perfect (you entered the address incorrectly, the area isn't well mapped, etc.), Google may drop the pin on the map when it should be telling you it couldn't find the address.
 You can first run it through Google's address validation service, but that comes with limitations.